davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** The DAX code snippet you provided is designed to create a measure called **CountNegativeMissingHours**.
 Here's a breakdown of what it does in simple business terms:

-1. **Purpose**: This measure counts the number of unique employees who have recorded negative missing hours in the 'vw_missing_timesheet' table.
+1. **Purpose**: This measure counts the number of unique employees who have recorded negative missing hours in a timesheet.

 2. **Components**:
    - **CALCULATE**: This function modifies the context in which data is evaluated.
-In this case, it is used to apply a specific filter to the data being counted.
+In this case, it is used to apply a specific filter to the data.
-   - **DISTINCTCOUNT('vw_missing_timesheet'[EmployeeID])**: This part counts the number of unique Employee IDs in the 'vw_missing_timesheet' table.
-Essentially, it tells us how many different employees are involved.
+   - **DISTINCTCOUNT**: This function counts the number of unique values in a specified column.
+Here, it counts unique Employee IDs.
+   - **'vw_missing_timesheet'[EmployeeID]**: This refers to the column in the data that contains the IDs of employees.
-   - **'vw_missing_timesheet'[MissingHours] < 0**: This filter condition specifies that we are only interested in records where the 'MissingHours' value is less than zero.
-In other words, it focuses on cases where employees have negative missing hours, which might indicate an error or a specific situation that needs attention.
+   - **'vw_missing_timesheet'[MissingHours] < 0**: This is a filter condition that specifies we are only interested in records where the MissingHours value is less than zero (indicating negative hours).

-3. **Outcome**: The measure ultimately provides a count of how many distinct employees have negative missing hours.
-This information can be useful for identifying potential issues in timesheet reporting or for understanding employee attendance patterns.
+3. **What it Achieves**: The measure calculates how many different employees have a record of negative missing hours.
+This could be useful for identifying issues in timesheet reporting or understanding discrepancies in hours worked versus hours reported.

-In summary, **CountNegativeMissingHours** helps a business track and analyze the number of employees with negative missing hours, which can be critical for ensuring accurate timekeeping and addressing any discrepancies in employee records.
+In summary, **CountNegativeMissingHours** helps a business track how many employees have reported negative hours, which could indicate potential errors or issues in their timesheet submissions.

 **`Dax_EmpCount`**